pinder-org/pinder/limitations.md

 For the `pinder` test, we selected protein complexes using multiple criteria to ensure quality, though each choice involved trade-offs.
 The threshold of 0.5 in the PRODIGY algorithm signifies a relatively low-quality interaction prediction, with scores between 0.5 and 0.6 falling into this category.
 Moreover, scores below 0.5 might still represent biologically relevant interfaces, potentially affecting the accuracy of interaction assessments.

+## Limitations of the data ingestion pipeline

+* NextGen mmCIF assemblies is a better alternative for storage to PDB chain pairs in terms of:
+  * Lower redundancy
+  * Consistent chain naming (no need to rename duplicate chains in higher-order assemblies with symmetry)

+### Limitations of the clustering / spliting algorithm

+Clustering (used in sampling train, test, val) is not at a domain-level granularity (i.e. we use OR to encapsulate all alterntive interactions in a given chain if it overlaps with any other interacting domain from any other chain).

+Test data has a different distribution in terms of multiple properties:
+* Planarity
+* Experimental method
+* Oligomeric state
+* Only dimers

+Although it is possible to reconstruct the original oligomeric complex with the files provided in `pinder`, it is not possible to load multi-chain data while maintaining the same splits and cluster IDs.

 ## Data types in the `pinder` index

 By default, the index and metadata has dtypes that have been optimized for reduced memory usage due to the large table sizes.
 While this should be a non-issue for most use-cases, there may be certain operations that require casting the column dtypes to their more commonly used variants.
 Some known issues: